Show the pattern of the colonial infrastructure and explain why the transport systems ran perpendicular from the interior to the coast.

 1. To transport raw materials

-The roads and railways were used to move raw materials, such as cotton, tobacco, sisal, coffee, gold, diamonds, and copper, from the interior (where plantations and mines were located) to coastal harbours.
-These materials were then shipped to Europe to feed their rapidly growing industries.
+Roads and railways were used to move raw materials, including cash crops such as cotton, tobacco, sisal and coffee as well as Minerals like gold, diamonds and copper from the interior (where plantations and mines were located) to coastal harbours.

-2. To distribute imported manufactured goods
+2. To distribute imported manufactured goods to the interior

 Manufactured products like clothes, glassware, utensils, alcohol, and ornaments were transported from the coastal harbours to the interior.
-These goods were sold to African laborers working on plantations and in mines.

 3. To move colonial officials and troops

 Roads and railways helped colonial officials travel to collect taxes, supervise production, and suppress uprisings.
-Worker strikes, demonstrations, and boycotts had to be dealt with swiftly, and transport networks helped ensure a quick response.

 4. To transport migrant laborers

-Migrant laborers from labor reserve zones like Kigoma, Rukwa, and Dodoma were transported to production areas such as Morogoro, Tanga, and Kilimanjaro.
-Colonialists preferred this type of workforce because the long distance from their homes made it difficult for them to return frequently, ensuring a steady supply of labor.
+Colonialists preferred this type of workforce because the long distance from their homes made it difficult for them to return frequently, ensuring a constant supply of labor.

 5. To enable communication through telegraphs